5adiyah/jspractice/README.md

 ## Setup

-Install Vacation Site by cloning this repository.
+Install Site by cloning this repository.
 To run cd into the folder and open index.html
 To view it Visit http://5adiyah.github.io/jspractice/